Marj Safinia Host

-I'm an Iranian independent writer and documentary filmmaker, who grew up in London, studied in Los Angeles, lived in NYC, and finally moved back to LA! :) You can follow my stream of consciousness at http://www.twitter.com/Marj.
+I'm an Iranian documentary filmmaker, who was born in Tehran, grew up in London, lived in NYC, and finally settled in LA!
+You can follow me on Twitter @Marj.

 I was the longest-serving President of the International Documentary Association (IDA) and co-host of The D-Word.
 I also curate the ArcLight Doc Series in Los Angeles (currently on hiatus).

 In 1999 I produced and directed my first doc, But You Speak Such Good English, and was henceforth bitten by the documentary bug.
 The film received a great response, playing at over 20 venues on the international festival circuit.
 My first feature, SEEDS went on to premiere as the Opening Night Film at AFI Docs and had a phenomenal festival run, as well as broadcast here in the US, New Zealand, UK and the Arab World.
 I now work with D-Worder Nick Higgins and his wife, Kristina Robbins at our production company, Department of Expansion.
 We try to make stuff that makes the world a better place, and gets us paid too!
 I'm also working on a new project with Grace Lee called And She Could Be Next, about women of color claiming political power by running for office to represent the New American Majority.